Atticus29/dataJitsu/README.md

 - [ ] If you log out and then try to click on annotate a video, it takes you to the lost page.
 - [ ] Video icon not displaying on main window
 - [ ] Handle connection errors (e.g., the spinner just keeps going if there's no internet connection)
+- [ ] The total count of videos doesn't listen automatically for additions or removals to the db

 # Set up